jtlan90/evaluating-machine-unlearning-using-only-a-single-training-seed/README.md

 ## Based on the SSD codebase
 https://github.com/if-loops/selective-synaptic-dampening

-This directory contains an implementation of various machine unlearning strategies for deep neural networks, including:
+Examines the impact of using multiple baseline models for machine unlearning evaluation with implementations for the following machine unlearning methods for deep neural networks, including:

 - **Selective Synaptic Dampening (SSD)**
 - **Loss Free Selective Synaptic Dampening (LFSSD)**